Ramón Barreto

 Barreto was selected for his second World Cup in 1978 in Argentina.
 It was there that he was appointed match referee for the repeat of the 1974 Final between West Germany and the Netherlands.
-Thereafter he was selected to represent his country in the final game between Argentina and the Netherlands, in which he ran the line to Sergio Gonella, the first Italian ever to referee the final.
+Thereafter he was selected to represent his country in the final game between Argentina and the Netherlands, in which served as an assistant referee to Sergio Gonella, the first Italian ever to referee the final.